kiznerzz/Blackjack/README.md

-# Blackjack Game
+# Blackjack

 ---

-Welcome to the Blackjack Game!
+Welcome to the Blackjack!
 This is a simple console-based implementation of the classic card game, Blackjack, using Python.
 Players can place bets, draw cards, and play against a dealer with dynamic hand evaluation and game outcomes.

 ## Features